JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-backward-compatibility.md

 there is no way to be sure that your needs won't change in the future.
 So, all the issues with data classes only exist when you decide to change such a class.

-Firstly, the considerations from the previous section [Don't add arguments](#dont-add-arguments-to-existing-api-functions) also apply to the constructor as it is also a method.
+Firstly, the considerations from the previous section [Don't add arguments to existing API functions](#don-t-add-arguments-to-existing-api-functions) also apply to the constructor as it is also a method.
 Secondly, even if you add secondary constructors, it won't solve the compatibility problem.
 Let's look at the following data class: